DFiantHDL/DFHDL/doc/official/docs/intro/first-look/index.md

 ## Feature Overview

-* Strong type-safety
+* Strong bit-accurate type-safety
-* Aliasing
 * Context-sensitive port connections
+* Meta hardware description via rich Scala language constructs
 *

 ## Basic Example: An Identity Function

 Let's begin with a basic example.
 The dataflow design `ID` has a signed 16-bit input port `x` and a signed 16-bit output port `y`.
-We implemented an identity function between the input and output, meaning for an input series $x_k$, the output series shall be $y_k=x_k$.
-Fig. 1a depicts a functional drawing of the design and Fig. 1b the complete
+We implemented an identity function between the input and output, meaning that for an input series $x_k$ the output series shall be $y_k=x_k$.
+Fig. 1a depicts a functional drawing of the design and Fig. 1b contains three tabs: the `ID.scala` DFiant compilation program code which implements `ID` and compiles it to VHDL (2008) and the generated VHDL files.

 <p align="center">
   <img src="../first-look/id.png"><br>